Participating in a planning committee meeting

 You must provide the details listed above.
 Please do not seek to use this as an opportunity to restate or add to your representations already made to Planning Services.

-You can contact Democratic Services on 0151 443 3582 before the 12 pm deadline to make sure they have received your request.
+You can contact Democratic Services on 0151 443 3582 before the 12 pm deadline to make sure they have received your request to speak at the meeting.
 You should allow enough time to comply with the procedure in the event that they have not received your request.

 If an item is deferred you must register your request to speak again, requests to speak will not be ‘carried over’.